 - Recommeded actions for traditional retailers

 Berlin (November 15, 2017) – What does the future look like for traditional retailers and the inner city?
 Over five consecutive years, the Hochschule Niederrhein asked more than 2,000 shoppers about their smartphone and buying habits.
 The new representative results of the survey “Retail Study 2017” commissioned by Bonial Germany (www.bonial.de) and together with the German Retail Association (HDE) are available today.
 The expectations placed on the online presence of retailers in the inner city are high.
-The use of the mobile internet has gained tremendous importance – when preparing to shop and in order to generate a higher rate of inner-city trade.
+As this guide to mobile internet usage from broadbandsearch demonstrates, the use of the mobile internet has gained tremendous importance – when preparing to shop and in order to generate a higher rate of inner-city trade.

 Smartphones play a key role in the future of traditional retail stores